xenify-io/litepaper/README.md

 <br>

-- 50% of the ETH collected from the daily auctions will be used to purchase XNF off the market via the WETH-XNF pair on Uniswap V3, with 100% of the acquired XNF being burned.

-- 90% of the recycled ETH throughout each daily cycle will be used to purchase XNF off the market via the WETH-XNF pair on Uniswap, with 100% of the acquired XNF being burned.
+- 50% of the ETH collected from daily auctions will be used for the buyback of XNF off the market, specifically through the WETH-XNF pair on Uniswap V3.
+Importantly, 100% of the bought-back XNF will be burned.
+Additionally, 90% of the recycled ETH from each daily cycle will be used for the buyback of XNF off the market via the same WETH-XNF pair on Uniswap, with all the bought-back XNF being burned as well.

-- The burning mechanisms within our protocol are meticulously crafted to execute immutably and automatically after each daily auction or recycling participation, thereby nullifying the counterparty risk and mitigating potential issues of front-running that could arise if a third party were required to initiate the buyback and burn processes.
+- The burning mechanisms within our protocol are designed to be immutable and automatic.
+They activate after each daily auction or recycling activity.
+This approach eliminates counterparty risk and mitigates the potential for front-running issues that could arise if a third party were required to manage the buyback and burn processes.

 <br>